anton-hexagons/_resdownbitup/readme.md

 # resdownbitup

 ## info
-shift res from pixels to bits
+Shifts resolution from pixels to bits.
+This method dose not increase dynamic range.

 ## dependencies
 numpy